MyProVerse/portfolio/README.md

 4. **Push to the branch** (`git push origin feature/your-feature`).
 5. **Open a pull request**.

-Please ensure that your code follows our coding standards and includes necessary documentation.
+Please ensure that your code follows coding standards and includes necessary documentation.

 ## Contact

-For any inquiries or feedback, please contact us at [alizaman6780@gmail.com](mailto:alizaman6780@gmail.com).
+For any inquiries or feedback, please contact me at [alizaman6780@gmail.com](mailto:alizaman6780@gmail.com).

-Thank you for visiting the Ninja E-Sports homepage repository.
-We hope you enjoy the engaging and interactive design!
+Thank you for visiting my portfolio repository.
+I hope you enjoy the engaging and interactive design!